 Three divers went down and attached a flotation collar to the boat.
 They filled the collar with air and the submerged boat soon rose to the surface.
 While the crowd applauded, the volunteers pumped the water out in a huge spray, while the HazMat Environmental Services people, who arrived by land, surrounded the water with absorbent booms to absorb any oil spill.

 The Bernard’s Landing homeowners were extremely impressed with the speed and professionalism of these volunteers.
-Knowing that there are six boats on the Lake each weekend, manned with these highly trained individuals, gives us a much greater feeling of confidence when we go out on the Lake.
+Knowing that there are six boats on the Lake each weekend, manned by these highly trained individuals, gives us a much greater feeling of confidence when we go out on the Lake.

-If you would like to contribute to this non-profit organization, send checks to: SMLVF/RC, 400 Scruggs Road, Moneta, VA 24121.
+If you would like to contribute to this non-profit organization, send checks to SMLVF/RC, 400 Scruggs Road, Moneta, VA 24121.